prometheus/docs/content/docs/practices/histograms.md

 observations falling into particular buckets of observation values.

-You might have an SLA to serve 95% of requests within 300ms.
+You might have an SLO to serve 95% of requests within 300ms.
 In that case, configure a histogram to have a bucket with an upper limit of 0.3 seconds.
 You can then directly express the relative amount of requests served within 300ms and easily alert if the value drops below